-Trump Polls: Gallup Approval Rating At 39 Percent – But Trump Claims ‘Some People Think’ He’s Over 50 Percent
+Trump Polls: Gallup Approval Rating At 39 Percent – But Trump Is Shown Higher Poll Numbers

 — Donald J. Trump (@realDonaldTrump) November 14, 2017

-Trump’s interests in polls reflects what other presidents have done in the past, such as former President Bill Clinton using polls to decide where to take a vacation prior to the 1996 election.
+Trump’s interests in polls reflect what other presidents have done in the past, such as former President Bill Clinton using polls to decide where to take a vacation prior to the 1996 election.
 Other former presidents, like George W. Bush, didn’t care as much about poll numbers as a new Commander-in-Chief.

 Whereas poll numbers are a concern for Trump’s base of support, according to Newsweek, the least popular president is also losing the support of Republicans.
 Poll numbers become troublesome when they reflect the fact that certain Trump voters have decreased support for Trump since the election.
-Trump’s son-in-law, Jared Kushner, reportedly tells Trump not to rely so heavily on polls in the traditional since of the data.
+Trump’s son-in-law, Jared Kushner, reportedly tells Trump not to rely so heavily on polls in the traditional sense of the data.

 “The numbers Trump are shown are almost always higher than his public polling numbers.”